 Your health insurance in the U.S. is another problem.
 It might not work when you go to other countries.
 In the U.S., insurance companies only pay for network air ambulances, and you'll have to pay a lot of money out of pocket.

 Proper insurance matters even on brief ski trips.
 Risk exists every time you hit the slopes.
-A family of four at Vail spends $1,341 for one day of skiing, including lift tickets, gear rental, and extras.
+A family of four at Vail spends $1,341 (~1,240 EUR) for one day of skiing, including lift tickets, gear rental, and extras.
 No insurance means losing all that money if you need to cancel.
+Setting your bindings correctly with our DIN calculator also reduces the chance of a release-related injury that triggers a claim in the first place.
+Binding settings are defined by the ISO 11088 standard.

 Note: Coverage begins 72 hours after you purchase your policy.
 That's why it's best to buy ski insurance right after booking your trip, not at the last minute before you leave.